 The burn units in California include UC San Diego Health Regional Burn Center.
 Their staff treats approximately 450 patients a year, plus hundreds more as outpatients.
 The Bothin Burn Center at Saint Francis Memorial Hospital in San Francisco treats more than 500 patients a year.

-If you or a loved one are ever burned by a fire, chemical, or electrical hazard due to an individual’s or a business’s negligence, please explore your legal options.
+If you or a loved one is ever burned by a fire, chemical, or electrical hazard due to an individual’s or a business’s negligence, please explore your legal options.
 Maison Law offers a free consultation to all victims so they can better understand the benefits available to them.
+A California Burn Injury Attorney may be able to help you earn much more for your recovery.